miadafe/decolonising_the_curriculum/README.md

 # decolonising_the_curriculum
-contains: original txt files, parser to create arffs; created arff files; data visualisations and additional python code
+This repository contains: original txt files of library classifications, parser to convert these to arffs; created arff files; data visualisations and additional python code, some in the ipynb file type - compatible with Google Colab.